Aspiration of olecranon bursa is performed to obtain fluid for analysis.

 Definitive diagnosis of septic bursitis can be made only by culture isolation of the causative organism but features like raised WBC [>100,000/µL] with a predominance of neutrophils do favor a diagnosis of the sepic bursa.

-In contrast fluid from an inflamed aseptic bursa may show a moderately increased WBC count with mononuclear cells being predominant type.
+In contrast fluid from an inflamed aseptic bursa may show a moderately increased WBC count with mononuclear cells being the predominant type.
 A bursal fluid glucose–to–serum glucose ratio lower than 50% is almost diagnostic of the septic bursa.

 Position the patient sitting upright on a stretcher.
 Rest the affected arm on a side table with the elbow flexed ninety degrees.